Articles Related to this Video:

 - Lower Back Stabilization Exercises for Back Pain

 - Home Exercise Equipment for Low Impact Aerobic Exercise

 - How a Physical Therapist Can Help with Exercise

 - Easy Exercise Program for Low Back Pain Relief

-- Strengthening Exercise Program for Low Back Pain Relief
+- Exercise Ball Therapy for Lower Back Pain Relief

 Exercise is such an important thing for all of us to be doing for a whole host of reasons.
 In the lower back in particular, doing the right kinds of exercises for the lower back as part of an overall exercise routine can be such an important thing.
 Something that I tell people when they come in with lower back pain from a variety of different causes and they are concerned it could now be a lifelong thing that they are dealing with is I say, "Look, typically we are going to get this better and there's a glass half-full/half-empty way of looking at this.
 The glass half-empty is after somebody goes through an episode of lower back pain and they do nothing about it and just take care of the symptoms, then they are going to be more likely in the future probably to develop a similar kind of episode somewhere down the line.
 The glass half-full way of looking at it is if they take this as a learning experience and they learn a set of exercises that are going to take the pressure off the spine, then in some way they are going to be less likely than their neighbor to have anything like this happen to them in the future."

 The spine is like a mast on a ship.
 The ropes are attached to the mast to help unload the mast so that the mast doesn’t fall over and crack.
 The mast can’t support its own weight without the ropes.